 In 1971 while living there, he received a phone call from Mick Fleetwood asking him to come to London.
 Fleetwood met him at the airport, Welch told the Nashville Tennessean in 2003.
 “He was driving a yellow VW.
 He was 6-6 and weighed about 120 pounds.
 He was a strange-looking human being.”Welch was invited to join Fleetwood Mac, and along with fellow newcomer Christine McVie, Bob helped to steer the band away from Peter Greene/Jeremy Spencer’s blues roots into a more melodic direction.

-Welch left the band amid the chaos of the McVie divorce, just prior to mainstream success with the 1975 album “Fleetwood Mac” and then “Rumors,” Fleetwood Mac’s acclaimed 1977 hit album.
+Welch left the band amid the chaos of the McVie divorce, just prior to mainstream success with the 1975 album “Fleetwood Mac” and then “Rumors,” Fleetwood Mac’s acclaimed 1977 superhit album.

-Bob met his wife Wendy Armistead Welch at Johnny Depp’s club the Viper Room, by the time they met it was called Central.
-They got married in 1985, moved to Nashville, Tennessee in 1990, they had no children.
+Bob then met his wife Wendy Armistead Welch at Johnny Depp’s club the Viper Room, when it still was called Central.
+They got married in 1985, moved to Nashville, Tennessee in 1990, and had no children.

 Wendy Welch was given credit by her husband, in his own words he said:

 The time frame between 1984-1998 was a story for me of pulling out of major depression, drug addiction and extreme negativity, which I was able to do, thanks to a. the LA Sheriff’s Dept (busted), b.
 Cedars Sinai hospital (in a coma 2 weeks), and, especially, c. a lovely lady named Wendy Armistead, who helped me stop beating my head against a brick wall !
 During this time Wendy helped me to get back into reading music again, to want to do a band again, (the Touch, Ave.
 M), and to regain my musical and personal identity, which had gotten pretty trashed.